rachel-yost/Final-Project-2650/README.md

 Convolutional neural networks are the prevailing approach in computer vision, and require large amounts of labeled data, which can be tricky to acquire.
 Semi-supervised learning is often used for image classification, which is our topic of interest.

 Approaches in image classification focus on the areas of consistency regularization and pseudo-labeling.
-Consistency regularization encourages the model to produce consistent predictions under different perturbations of the input, to improve the generalizability of the model (talk more about consistency regularization maybe if we want to add more text idk).
+Consistency regularization encourages the model to produce consistent predictions under different perturbations of the input, to improve the generalizability of the model.
 Pseudo-labeling generates labels for the unlabeled data that are used in the learning process, acting as true labels to use within the loss function.
-Early methods of pseudo-labeling use the network predictions as labels, but only use the pseudo labels during a warm-up stage (D. Lee, 2013).
-A later approach uses the network predictions using hard labels as pseudo-labels, and adds an uncertainty weight for each sample loss based on distance from its k-nearest neighbors, as well as a loss term to encourage compact and well-separated clusters, and a term to encourage consistency between perturbed samples (W. Shi et al., 2018).
-Recent work introduces graph-based label propagation, in which the model is trained on the labeled and pseudo-labeled data, and a nearest-neighbor graph based on the network is created.
-The pseudo-labels are propagated from the labeled data points to the unlabeled points and uncertainty scores are added based on the softmax predictions for each sample and based on class imbalance (A. Iscen et al., 2019).
+Early methods of pseudo-labeling use the network predictions as labels, but only use the pseudo labels during a warm-up stage (2).
+A later approach (3) uses the network predictions using hard labels as pseudo-labels, and adds an uncertainty weight for each sample loss based on distance from its k-nearest neighbors, as well as a loss term to encourage compact and well-separated clusters, and a term to encourage consistency between perturbed samples.
+Recent work (4) introduces graph-based label propagation, in which the model is trained on the labeled and pseudo-labeled data, and a nearest-neighbor graph based on the network is created.
+The pseudo-labels are propagated from the labeled data points to the unlabeled points and uncertainty scores are added based on the softmax predictions for each sample and based on class imbalance.

 ### The Paper